apollopower/alki/CONTRIBUTING.md

 # Contributing to Alki 🌊

-Thank you for your interest in contributing to **Alki**, an open-source tool for deploying LLMs at the edge.
-This project is at an early stage, and contributions of all kinds are welcome — from code and documentation to testing and discussions.
+Thank you for your interest in contributing to **Alki**, an open-source toolchain for deploying LLMs at the edge with llama.cpp.
+This project is focused on production-ready edge deployments, and contributions of all kinds are welcome — from code and documentation to testing and discussions.

 ## 📋 Code of Conduct